1. Home

 Norwegian high school

 High school (or A-levels) are also free in Norway, except from private alternatives such as IB (International Baccalaureate), which is taught in English.
-The costs for an IB program are usually around NOK 6500 - 10 000 a year, depending on which school you attend.
-You can also attend IB at some public high schools and middle schools, see the complete IB list here.
-In Oslo there are also Lycée Francaise d’Oslo and Deutsche Schule Oslo.
+The cost of an IB program is approximately NOK 6500 - 10 000 a year.
+Some public middle and high schools offer IB.
+See the complete IB list here.
+In Oslo there are also French and German school options: Lycée Francaise d’Oslo and Deutsche Schule Oslo.

 Kindergarten opportunities